sookinoby/mxnet-ccn-samples/README.md

 ```

 ## Prediction
 We are using the load model for prediction.
-We convert a traffic sign image (turn-left-ahead2.jpg) and try to predict their label.
+We convert a traffic sign image (turn-left-ahead2.jpg) into 32*32*3 (32*32 dimension image with 3 channels) and try to predict their label.
 Here's is the image I downloaded from Google.

 ![Alt text](images/turn-left-ahead2.jpg?raw=true "test image")